Devilla/docs/ens-improvement-proposals/ensip-13-secondary-authentication-for-ens.md

 | **Submitted** | 2022-08-03                                                                                                                      |

 ## Abstract
-This EIP links one or more signing wallets via Ethereum Name Service Specification ([EIP-137](https://eips.ethereum.org/EIPS/eip-137)) to prove control and asset ownership of a main wallet.
+This EIP links one or more signing wallets via Pulsechain Name Service Specification ([EIP-137](https://eips.ethereum.org/EIPS/eip-137)) to prove control and asset ownership of a main wallet.

 ## Motivation
-Proving ownership of an asset to a third party application in the Ethereum ecosystem is common.
+Proving ownership of an asset to a third party application in the Pulsechain ecosystem is common.
 Users frequently sign payloads of data to authenticate themselves before gaining access to perform some operation.
 However, this method--akin to giving the third party root access to one's main wallet--is both insecure and inconvenient.

 ***Examples:***
  1. In order for you to edit your profile on OpenSea, you must sign a message with your wallet.